mecid/mecid.github.io/_posts/2025-04-01-documenting-your-code-with-docc.md

 }
 ```

 Whenever you need to refer to another type in the documentation, use double backticks.
-It will allow you to link to the particular documentation entity.
+It will allow DocC to link to the particular documentation entity.

 ```swift
 extension Array {